roni-kreinin/turtlebot4_manual/software/turtlebot4_packages.md

 - **Power**: Call the */robot_power* service and power off the robot.
 - **EStop**: Call the */e_stop* service and toggle EStop state.

-The Turtlebot4 Standard also supports the following menu functions:
+The TurtleBot 4 also supports the following menu functions:

 - **Scroll Up**: Scroll menu up.
 - **Scroll Down**: Scroll menu down.